Actually, it's sort of a day of conflict for the media.

 So if we really want to be safe, put them in charge.

-I and I but it points up as as I have looked at uh people on my side of the aisle who oppose this, one of the things that that continually pops up in their reasoning is is that this is a border control issue and that they are worried that this deal is symptomatic of this administration's lack of concern for protecting the border.
+But it points up: as I have looked at people on my side of the aisle who oppose this, one of the things that continually pops up in their reasoning is that this is a border control issue and that they are worried that this deal is symptomatic of this administration's lack of concern for protecting the border.

-So your comparison to oil is well, it makes a lot of sense because uh in fact a lot of a lot a lot of uh Democrats in fact would disagree with you and say that we don't trust the Arabs, and that's why Bush went to Iraq.
+So your comparison to oil is, well, it makes a lot of sense because, in fact, a lot of Democrats, in fact, would disagree with you and say that we don't trust the Arabs, and that's why Bush went to Iraq.

-Bush went to a rock for the oil for Halliburton and so forth.
+Bush went to Iraq for the oil, for Halliburton, and so forth.

-I mean, this whole episode to me, aside from the merits, problems with it, uh, or the substance of it, by the time this is all over with, folks, I will predict to you that once again the Democrats will have shot themselves in the foot on this.
+I mean, this whole episode to me, aside from the merits, problems with it, or the substance of it, by the time this is all over with, folks, I will predict to you that once again, the Democrats will have shot themselves in the foot on this.

-And the one thing I am I am just as principled and devoted to the idea that liberal Democrats deserve political defeat at every opportunity as I have ever been.
+And the one thing I am just as principled and devoted to the idea that liberal Democrats deserve political defeat at every opportunity as I have ever been.

-And to the extent that they're helping us, this deal is has that added benefit.
+And to the extent that they're helping us, this deal has that added benefit.

 Who's next on this program?